 Some people are concerned if credit repair is risky — or even legal.
 The answer?
 No financial decisions are without risk, but credit repair is certainly a viable and legal path that many people take.

 Passed in 1970, the Fair Credit Reporting Act (FCRA) governs the collection of credit information and access to personal credit histories.
 The goal of the FCRA is to make sure that the data contained in credit reporting agencies’ files are fair and accurate.

 To this end, the FCRA offers many reasons for disputing negative credit items, including if a particular item is:

-Credit repair companies like Lexington Law, Sky Blue Credit, and CreditRepair.com have emerged to help individuals who might not be familiar with the details of the FCRA make sure that their data is correct.
+Credit repair companies like Lexington Law, Sky Blue Credit, and CreditRepair.com have emerged to help individuals who might not be familiar with the details of the FCRA ensure that their data is correct.

-Considering how much a bad credit score can cost you in high interest rates or even prevent you from getting a loan, we definitely think that Lexington Law’s credit-repair service is worth the price.
+Considering the big impact a bad credit score can have on your personal finances, we definitely think that Lexington Law’s credit-repair service is worth the price.
 Their service plans are affordable for most consumers and are in line with its competitors.

-In conclusion, with over 27 years of experience and an A+ rating with the Better Business Bureau, we have confidence in recommending Lexington Law to anyone looking to remove negative items from their credit report and improving their credit score.
+In conclusion, with over 27 years of experience and an A+ rating with the Better Business Bureau, we have confidence in recommending Lexington Law.
 If you’re still on the fence, give their team a call and get a free case evaluation to see if they can help you.